Harshavardhan856/Movie-review-using-simple-sentiment-analysis/README.md

 Installation:

 Prerequisites:
-Python 3.6 or later (check with python --version) Streamlit (install with pip install streamlit) Sentiment analysis model (see "Model Selection" below for options) Clone the repository:
+Python 3.6 or later (check with python --version).I have used python 3.7.So you can use this version which would be easier.
+Streamlit (install with pip install streamlit) Sentiment analysis model (see "Model Selection" below for options) Clone the repository: